Wicklets/wick-editor-2018/README.md

 Wick is a multipurpose creation environment that allows anyone to build a wide range of easily sharable internet games, animations and interactive doohickies - all in the browser.

 Wick allows easier access to new web technologies through a visual editor, a timeline system, and a scripting system that makes learning and writing javascript easier.
 Wick also exports projects as standalone webpages or embeddable HTML5 canvases - no external players or runtimes necessary!
-This also means that your projects will work the same on desktops and mobile browsers.

-Note: Wick is still in development!
-Many features are still in progress and not much is documented.
+Wick also handles the differences between desktop and mobile browsers.
+Your projects will work the same on any device!

 Try the editor [here](http://zrispo.co/wick/editor.htm)!